realtechsupport/cocktail/README.md

 This fact becomes apparent, for example, when developing a pipeline to perform vector based satellite image classification with a neural network under OTB.
 This repository demonstrates how to setup a virtual computer that can support GDAL, OTB and QGIS functionality seamlessly.
 It also includes examples of how to use the setup to apply various classifiers including vector support machines, random forests and neural networks across GDAL, OTB and QGIS.

-step 1 - VM <br>
+1 - VM <br>
 Create a virtual computer.<br>
 Choose Ubuntu 18.04 LTS, with at least 16GB of RAM <br>

+2- Get the repo files from this Github site <br>
+You will have all the files in the correct directory structure on your computer after the download. <br>

-step 2 - install QGIS <br>
+3 - Install QGIS <br>
-Upload the batch file basics+qgis.sh <br>
+Make the file basics+qgis.sh executable.<br>
-Make that file executable  <br>

   	chmod +x basics+qgis.sh
 Run that file <br>

   	sh basics+qgis.sh

-step 3 - install OTB in a virtual environment with conda <br>
+4 - Install OTB in a virtual environment with conda <br>
-Upload the batchfile conda-packages.sh and the context file environment.yml <br>
-Make that file executable <br>
+Make the file conda-packages.sh executable. <br>

   	chmod +x conda-packages.sh